-

 To fully enjoy Mao Xie, it is recommended to pay attention to the brewing process:

-- Teaware: The best teapot is made of porous Yixing clay, which "breathes" and helps the tea to blossom better.
+- Teaware: A teapot made of porous Yixing clay is best, as it allows the tea to "breathe" and develop better.

 - Amount of tea: Take 7-10 grams of dry tea leaves for a standard teapot.

-- Warming up: Rinse the teapot with boiling water, pour in dry tea and let it warm up a little inside.
-You can shake the teapot a little to distribute the heat better.
+- Warming up: Rinse the teapot with boiling water, add dry tea, and let it warm up a bit.
+You can shake the teapot gently to distribute the heat.

 - Aroma: Open the lid and inhale the aroma of the heated leaf.

-- Washing: Make the first short brew (literally a few seconds) and pour it out.
-This infusion is not traditionally drunk, it serves to "awaken" the tea leaves and warm up the cups.
+- Rinsing: Make the first short steeping (literally a few seconds) and discard it.
+This infusion is not traditionally drunk; it serves to "awaken" the tea leaves and warm the teacups.

-- Brewing: Start brewing using the steeping method.
-Pour in water and quickly pour the infusion into a chahai (pourer) or directly into bowls.
-Mao Xie can withstand 8-10 such steepings.
+- Brewing: Begin brewing using the steeping method.
+Add water and quickly pour the infusion into a chahai (pourer) or directly into bowls.
+Mao Xie tea can withstand 8-10 steepings.

 - Enjoyment: Enjoy the changing taste and aroma with each infusion, remembering to inhale the aroma from the bowls.

 Mao Xie is more than just a tea.
-It is a unique oolong tea from Anxi that offers a journey for your senses.
-Its unusual name and appearance, complex, changing taste, rich aroma and beneficial properties make it a favorite among tea connoisseurs.
-Proper brewing of Mao Xie allows you to not only reveal all its facets, but also to feel the beauty of the moment, for which this tea is said to have been created.
+It's a unique oolong tea from Anxi that offers a complete journey for the senses.
+Its unusual name and appearance, complex, ever-changing flavor, rich aroma, and beneficial properties make it a favorite among tea connoisseurs.
+Properly brewed Mao Xie allows you to not only reveal all its facets but also experience the beauty of the moment, which is, as they say, the very purpose of this tea.

 Translation: "Hairy Crab"